eduvpn/documentation/ROADMAP.md

   clients
 - We removed "conditional 2FA" with the `PhpSamlSpAuthentication` module, it is 2FA for all, or for none
-- IPv4 only, IPv6 only VPN?
-Probably not!
 - "Expire at night" based on the server's timezone (this is currently implemented, but could be removed if we move this to the client...)
 - Guest Usage has been completely removed for now, need to think how and